AusSRC/pipeline_components/README.md

 # Components

-## CASDA Download
+## Download

-The CASDA download component scripts are used to retrieve image cubes from CASDA to the AusSRC slurm cluster for processing.
+The download components are used for downloading image cubes from CASDA into the AusSRC slurm cluster for processing, and for performing a checksum on the downloaded cube.
 Both WALLABY and POSSUM make use of this component.
-It includes scripts for verifying the checksum of the downloaded file.

 ## Mosaicking